yemikifouly/Roadmap/web_and_mobile_team/projects/federated_learning.md

 ### 5. Aggregate

 At this point, a model has either been trained and the diff has been reported back to PyGrid.
 Alternatively, if a protocol exists, then shares of a securely aggregated (and trained) model diff have been reported back to PyGrid.
 If PyGrid receives multiple shares of a model diff, then it will need to combine the shares and then decrypt the result.
-If the report is sent within the time limit of the cycle (set in the federated learning configuration above), it will be accepted.
+If the report is sent within the time limit of the cycle (set in the server configuration above), it will be accepted.
 Otherwise, it will be discarded.
 The worker will not be notified in either situation.

 At this point, PyGrid needs to update the global model with the new weights.
 Google does this by using an algorithm they appropriately call "Federated Averaging".
 While it’s perfectly appropriate to use their averaging algorithm, we opted to allow the developer to define their own in the form of a PySyft plan, aptly called the "averaging plan".
 This function will go through each of the reported model diffs and average them against the global model, which then persists as the new global model for future cycles.